Jasper Johns: Art market

+Legacy

 Johns has received many awards throughout his career.
 The sole honorary degree he has accepted is Honorary Degree of Doctor of Humane Letters, which the University of South Carolina conferred upon him in 1969.
 In 1984, he was elected a Fellow of the American Academy of Arts and Sciences, Boston.
 In 1988, he received the highest honor at the 43rd Venice Biennale—the Golden Lion—for his exhibition in the United States pavilion.
 Johns was elected an Honorary Member of the Royal Academy of Arts in 1989.
 In 1990, he was awarded the National Medal of Arts.
 That year he was also elected an associate national academician of the National Academy of Design (now the National Academy Museum and School), rising to national academician in 1994.
 In 1993, he received the Praemium Imperiale for painting, a lifetime achievement award from the Japan Art Association.
 In 1994 he was awarded the Edward MacDowell Medal.
 He was elected to the American Academy of Arts and Letters in 1973 and the American Philosophical Society in 2007.
 On February 15, 2011, he received the Presidential Medal of Freedom from President Barack Obama, becoming the first painter or sculptor to receive a Presidential Medal of Freedom since Alexander Calder in 1977.

 In 2007, the National Gallery of Art acquired about 1,700 of Johns's prints.
 This made the gallery home to the largest number of Johns's works held by a single institution.